-Operationally, working with CRM data is not without its challenges.
-Although many enterprise CRM, Customer Data Platform, and marketing automation platforms have for a long-time supported the direct integration and activation of email addresses within certain platforms - namely Facebook, Instagram, and Google Ads - the use of email within digital and programmatic display has been, and continues to be intermediated by "onboarding" solutions.
-These are able to map and transpose email addresses to digital identifiers, historically third-party cookies and/or mobile advertising IDs (AID and IDFA).
-Unfortunately CRM data does not support many organisations, who do not have direct relationships with the majority of their customers (like CPG).
+Working with CRM data operationally is not without its challenges.
+Although many enterprise CRM, Customer Data Platform, and marketing automation platforms have for a long-time supported the direct integration and activation of email addresses within certain platforms - namely Facebook, Instagram, and Google Ads - the use of email within digital and programmatic display has been difficult due to cookie sync issues and a lack of open web publisher authentications.

-Onboarding solutions develop their own ID graphs, principally connecting email addresses to digital identifiers through relationships that they maintain with partners including telecommunications companies, digital publishers, ecommerce platforms, and email service providers.
+Onboarding solutions develop their own ID graphs, principally connecting email addresses to digital identifiers through relationships that they maintain with including telecommunications companies, digital partners publishers, ecommerce platforms, and email service providers.
 Using an identity graph provider, buyers can match their offline audience to online people-based identifiers, which are activated across the programmatic ecosystem using an identity framework.
-They can then transact on these audiences using a unique deal ID.
-When consumers within that audience visit a premium, eligible publisher - and, critically, consent to share their data - buyers are able to bid on those users in real time (via the DSP of their choice).
+They can then transact on these audiences using a unique deal ID or open exchange.
+When consumers within that audience visit an eligible publisher - and, critically, consent to share their data - buyers are able to bid on those users in real time (via the DSP of their choice).
+Some onboarding solutions remove the need for the third-party cookie or MAID and rely entirely on publisher authentication to make the connection.